davearonson/darts/README.md

   http://dl.dropbox.com/u/9324440/darts/darts.html

-The only difference is that that copy draws the JavaScript from there, unlike the original which drew it from FreeToastHost (as shown in this repository).
+The only difference is that that one retrieves the JavaScript from the same directory (i.e., doesn't specify), whereas the Real Thing (here) draws it from the Fairfax Toastmasters Club's public filespace on FreeToastHost (1.0)... which doesn't exist any more.

 -Dave